Jaumeavinyo/Jaumeavinyo.github.io/README.md

 ## Personal Projects

 I'm always working to further develop my c++ coding skills, but I also work on other mini projects such as this one:
+### 3D shader
+I wanted to explore a bit the shaders world and learn about mathmatics that make them possible.
+To do so, I created a shader in shadertoy.com that has the following features:
+- 3D rayIntersections to draw soheres and planes taking into account  intersections between them.
+- Local illumination (ambient, diffuse, specular).
+- Hard shadows.
+- Reflections.
+- Distance fog.
+- plane patterns.

+Click on the image to access the shader source code and render in real time:

 ### 2D character movement and attack system